 Breadvan_update_006: Dissecting the Italian body

-The very last days of this lovely motorcar looking like a Maranello are here.
-Our coachbuilder has started with cutting away large parts of the 550 to reveal the space frame and to generate a good base for our #BreadvanHommage design.
+The very last days of this lovely motorcar looking stock are here.
+Our coachbuilder has started with cutting away large parts of the car to reveal the space frame and to generate a good base for our #BreadvanHommage design.
 How he went about this process:

 Step one when building a coachbuilt car is to see which parts can be retained after having determined the hard points, as all body parts larger than the future Breadvan Hommage must be removed to make space for the new design.
 By extending the lines of the car with steel molds shaped like the Breadvan Hommage – based on the design sketches – the parts to be removed are clearly shown.
 Although this methodology is helpful, most of this process is based on extensive experience by the coachbuilder – as many different parameters are also determining what and how to delete the metal outer shell of a vehicle.
 After the team has established which parts have to be removed they are taken of in one go, where possible.
 In this case the entire rear end was cut off in a single piece, so it can be reused.
 Once the original sheet metal has been removed, there is literally room for creativity.
 The construction of the new frame can start, based on the design sketches we will show next week.